 What size kayak do I need for my height?
 Tall people, over 6′, should start by testing a 12 foot recreational kayak or a 14 foot sea kayak.
 Depending on fit, and leg length, they could go up or down in length from there.
 And here are three main things that help determine the right size kayak for your height; in general, tall people have a higher center of gravity, longer legs, and bigger feet, especially men.

 However, as it turns out, there’s a lot more to fitting a kayak for your height than I imagined.
+The good news is that most kayak brands offer kayaks that are suitable for taller paddlers.

 Kayaks for Tall People